luckyonesl/arduino_projects/README.md

-#arduino projects
+# arduino projects

-all projects are on branchesi following the names myproject_<branch>
+all projects are on branches following the names myproject_<branch>